|Address/phone||450 Bauchet St,

 Los Angeles, CA 90086-0164

-Because the Twin Towers Correctional Facility is the world’s largest jail, it offers a number of services to its inmates.
+Because the Twin Towers Correctional Facility is the world’s largest jail and the nation’s largest mental health facility, it offers a number of services to its inmates.

 In addition to providing a variety of medical and mental health services, examples of some of these “extras” include:

-- a commissary where inmates can purchase a variety of items such as food, reading materials, hygiene products, games, etc.,
+- a commissary where residents can purchase a variety of items such as food, reading materials, hygiene products, games, etc.,

 - outdoor recreational activities,